liuslevis/deepfind-cli/README.md

 - Unlimit search in Google / Baidu / Xiaohongshu via opencli
 - Help you watch video in Bilibili and summarize
-- More you could add
+- Customize any cli as agent tool

 ## Web App Usage